-“Common factors affecting the results of gel electrophoresis are categorized into the electrical field, nucleic acid sample, buffer and other chemicals used which inversely influence the final results.”
+“Common factors affecting the results of DNA agarose gel electrophoresis are electrical field, nucleic acid sample, buffer and other chemicals used which inversely influence the final results.”

 Do you know?

-- TBE is the common replacement for TAB- an electrophoresis buffer.
+- TBE is the common replacement for TAE- an electrophoresis buffer.
 However, which to use depends on the experiment.

 - The EtBr- Ethidium Bromide, helps to visualize DNA and is carcinogenic, can cause cancer.